Bijman/SRB2-Archive/README.md

 # How to use this?
 1. Download repository: `git clone https://github.com/Bijman/SRB2-Archive`,
 2. Go to path of downloaded SRB2-Archive repository: `cd [path to downloaded SRB2-Archive repository]`,
-3. Switch to branch with specific build: `git checkout [branch from this repo]`.
+3. Switch to branch with specific build: `git checkout [branch from this repo]`,
+4. Compile build based on instructions in README.md or modify code.

 # List of available builds
 1. SRB2JTE (git branch: SRB2JTE),